 Parkinson’s disease is a progressive, degenerative disorder of the brain.
-Symptoms include tremors, stiffness and rigidity, and slowness of movement (bradykinesia).
+Symptoms include tremors, stiffness or rigidity, and slowness of movement (bradykinesia).

 According to Parkinson’s New Zealand, approximately 1% of people over the age of 60 have the condition.
 Various theories exist regarding causes of the disease.
 There is no cure for Parkinson’s disease so treatment will normally focus on managing symptoms, typically with medication.

 Most people with Parkinson’s disease develop a tremor that is most prominent in the hands and fingers.
 It tends to occur when the limb is relaxed (a resting tremor), disappearing when performing tasks such as drinking or eating.
 Some people with Parkinson’s disease never develop a tremor.

 Stiffness or rigidity is a common early sign of Parkinson’s disease and is most obvious in the arms, shoulder or neck, although it can occur in all muscle groups.
 People may have difficulty getting out of a chair, turning or rolling over in bed, or walking.
 Fine finger movements such as doing up a button or tying a shoelace may also be difficult.
 Pain or a deep aching sensation in the muscles may also be felt.

 This means slowness of movement and is a disabling and frustrating symptom of Parkinson’s disease.
 People have difficulty initiating movement and movement may be slow.
 There may also be a lack of coordination when moving and normal activities can prove difficult.
 Activities once performed quickly and comfortably, such as washing or dressing, may take several hours if not assisted.
 Bradykinesia can also make the face seem flat or expressionless.

 Loss of Balance